-1.1 This Contract will be in effect from to notwithstanding the date of its execution (the "Term").
+1.1 This Contract will be in effect from to notwithstanding the date of its execution (the "Tern 1").

-1.2 This Contract may be renewed for such period of time and on such terms as the parties may mutually agree to in writing.
-If either party wishes to renew this Contract, it must provide written notice to the other party no later than ninety (90) days prior to the end of the Term and, as soon as practical thereafter, the parties will meet to discuss and endeavour to settle in a timely manner the terms of such a renewal.

-1.3 Subject to section 1.4 herein, if both parties agree to renew the Contract, the terms and conditions of this Contract must remain in effect until the new contract is signed and any continuation past the Term is without prejudice to issues of retroactivity.

-1.4 In the event that a new contract is not completed within ninety (90) days following the end of the Term, this Contract and any extensions will terminate without further obligation on either party.
+- 1.2 This Contract may be renewed for such period of time and on such terms as the parties may mutually agree to in writing.
+If either the Call Group or the Health Authority wishes to renew this Contract, it must provide written notice to the other no later than ninety (90) days prior to the end of the Term and, as soon as practical thereafter, the parties will meet to discuss and endeavour to settle in a timely manner the terms of such a renewal. - 1.3 Subject to section 1.4 herein, if both the Call Group and the Health Authority agree to renew the Contract, the terms and conditions of this Contract must remain in effect until the new contract is signed and any continuation past the Term is without prejudice to issues of retroactivity. - 1.4 In the event that a new contract is not completed within ninety (90) days following the end of the Term, this Contract and any extensions will terminate without further obligation on either the Call Group or the Health Authority.